pkpkpk/cljs-node-io/readme.md

   * support other runtimes?
 JSC, nashorn
   * sugar for native streams, duplex + transform too
   * https://github.com/Raynes/fs
-  * Iequiv should check path AND get-type impl
   * ###### java URL has unique set of methods that should be extended to goog.Uri
     * openStream -> opens connection to this URL and returns an input stream for reading https://docs.oracle.com/javase/7/docs/api/java/net/URL.html#openStream()